 Saute the potatoes in oil for 6-8 minutes until browned and partially cooked.
 Remove to a bowl, leaving the oil behind if possible.

 Saute the onions in the same pan, adding oil if necessary.
-Add the cardamom and cloves and saute until lightly caramelized, about 20 minutes.
+Add the cardamom and cloves and saute until lightly caramelized, about 20 minutes, then remove to the container with your potatoes.

 Saute the lamb in the pan until brown, 5-6 minutes.
 Add the spices and then the yogurt, 1/4 c at a time.
 The yogurt will turn the stew kind of liquid-y until it cooks off.
 Once the meat/dairy is rather dry, add 2c water and boil.
 Then reduce heat and simmer for about an hour, until the meat is nice and tender.